Provo Premier League

-WIV Provo Premier League is the top division of the Turks and Caicos Islands Football Association.
+The Provo Premier League is the top division of the Turks and Caicos Islands Football Association.
 Despite being a league competition in CONCACAF none of the Turks and Caicos' teams ever played in the CFU Club Championship nor CONCACAF Champions League.
-3,000 capacity TCIFA National Academy is one of the used venues.
+The winners of the competition qualify for the CFU Club Shield.
+The TCIFA National Academy stadium hosts all league games.
+Matches are streamed for free at FIFA+, the online streaming platform of the governing soccer body.

 Teams

-For the 2019 season, the league comprises six teams:
+For the 2024-25 season, the league comprises seven teams: